Suspense is a built-in account where Manager posts transactions it cannot properly resolve. Suspense has several unique characteristics:

 All transactions contributing to the balance will appear.
 These might be either debits or credits:

 If the Edit button for any transaction is dimmed, be sure Manager is set for accrual basis accounting.
-Return to the Summary page and click Set Period:
+Return to the Summary page and click Edit:

 Select Accrual basis in the dropdown box and click Update: